deanishe/alfred-fuzzy/README.md

 How it works
 ------------

-Instead of calling your script directly, you call it via `fuzzy.py`, which caches your script's output for the duration of the user session (as long as the user is using your workflow), and filters the titles of the items emitted by your script against the user's query using a fuzzy algorithm.
+Instead of calling your script directly, you call it via `fuzzy.py`, which caches your script's output for the duration of the user session (as long as the user is using your workflow), and filters the items emitted by your script against the user's query using a fuzzy algorithm.

+The query is compared to each item's `matches` field if it's present, and against the item's `title` field if not.

 Example usage